toufy/omlist/README.md

 # opinionated media list

-in a world dominated by shit like "cuties", "twilight", and "green lantern", this a continuously list of media (movies and series) that aren't total garbage
+in a world dominated by shit like "cuties", "twilight", and "green lantern", this a continuously updated list of media (movies and series) that aren't total garbage